audrasmi/RFFLSCAD/beziers.scad.md

 ----------- | --------------------------------
 bezier      | Array of points for the bezier path to rotate. splinesteps | Number of segments to divide each bezier segment into.
+N           | The number of points in each bezier segment.
+Default=3 (cubic bezier)

 Example: